Introduction: Where AI Meets ESG Risk

 AI models often “fill gaps” when data is incomplete—leading to hallucinations.

-3. Lack of Verification Culture in AI Workflows
+3. Lack of fact-checking culture in AI Workflows

 Many teams: